Heather was born in Wolfville, N.S. and raised in North Grand Pré and Annapolis Royal. Her creative world has taken many twists and turns.

-Metal sculpture became part of my creative adventures a few years ago and I have progressed from single-sided rusted metal shapes, to huge, 8-foot, 3-D sculptures.
-I love the bare metal look but often find more character in the metal through paint or use of translucent colour to accent a piece.
-Recycled metal and found objects—driftwood, rocks, cutlery, bowling balls, etc.—are increasingly finding their way into my work.
+Metal sculpture became part of her creative adventures a few years ago and she has progressed from single-sided rusted metal shapes, to huge, 8-foot, 3-D sculptures.
+She loves the bare metal look but often finds more character in the metal through paint or use of translucent colour to accent a piece.
+Recycled metal and found objects—driftwood, rocks, cutlery, bowling balls, etc.—are increasingly finding their way into her work.

 Making something from nothing.
-I find I can pound and grind my way through any frustration or emotion—making something beautiful and cheerful in the process.
+She can pound and grind her way through any frustration or emotion—making something beautiful and cheerful in the process.
 It has become a great creative release.

-I don’t like copying or repeating a particular design, preferring new and different challenges.
-I often use customers ideas as inspiration for pieces.
+She doesn’t like copying or repeating a particular design, preferring new and different challenges.
+She often uses customers ideas as inspiration for pieces.

-I do not have a style, nor do I want one.
-I want to be free to express myself, but not in a rigid, confining assembly line production.
+She does not have a style, nor does she want one.
+She wants to be free to express herself, but not in a rigid, confining assembly-line production.
 No artist should ever want to lose the excitement of creating a unique, individual piece.

 Why seek boredom?
-And if you happen to follow my creative path, it will never be boring.
+If you happen to follow her creative path, rest assured, it will never be boring.